sharmayajush/lumel_crud/README.md

 go run main.go
 ```
 - this will start the go program and will start the api server and cron job for database refreshing.
+- You can make changes in postgres configs and give csv file path using conf/app.yaml

 ## API Documentation